 - 9.1.
 This Agreement may be amended at any time by written mutual agreement.
 No agent, employee or other representative of either Party is empowered to alter any of the terms of the Agreement unless done in writing and signed by the authorized representative of the respective Parties. - 9.2.
 Either Party shall give written notice to the other party of any non-material alteration that affects the provisions of this ISA.
-Non-material alterations that do not require a written amendment are as follows: - Change in telephone number. - Change in authorized signatory.

-Change in the name and/or address of the persons to whom notices are to be sent.
+Non-material alterations that do not require a written amendment are as follows: - Change in telephone number. - Change in authorized signatory. - Change in the name and/or address of the persons to whom notices are to be sent. - 9.3.
+At any time during the term of this agreement, funding may be reduced or withdrawn based on lack of performance and expenditures.